specklesystems/speckle-docs/user/rhino.md

 <div style="position: relative;padding-bottom: 56.25%;"><iframe width="100%" height="100%" style="position: absolute;" src="https://www.youtube.com/embed/v56nxXBbtfI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-## Getting Started
+Getting Started

-::: tip 💡 TIP
+::: tip

-Check out our dedicated tutorial on [how to get started with Rhino](https://speckle.systems/tutorials/getting-started-with-speckle-for-rhino/)!
+Check out our dedicated tutorial on how to get started with Rhino!

 :::

-To install this Connector and add your Speckle account, follow the instructions in the [Speckle Manager](/user/manager) section.
+If you're using the legacy V2 connector, it requires installation via Speckle Manager, along with setting up your Speckle account.
+See legacy installation instructions if needed.

-Speckle currently supports both Rhino 6 and Rhino 7.
+Speckle currently supports Rhino 6 and Rhino 7.

+✅ If you're starting fresh, we recommend using the new Rhino connector available from app.speckle.systems/downloads instead of the legacy version described here.
 Once installed, you can find the connector by running the `Speckle` command in Rhino.
 This should open a new pop-up window with the [Desktop UI](/user/ui.md) (the old version of Speckle used the `SpecklePanel` command for this).

 ![Speckle command](./img-rhino/rhino-speckle-command.png)